The Diagnostic Imaging Quality Assurance Program was created to provide a quality assurance

 Development of Standards

-As part of its mandate, the ACMI has developed Standards of Practicefor Medical Imaging in the areas of General Ultrasound, Computed Tomography (CT), Bone Densitometry, Interventional
+As part of its mandate, the ACMI is in the process of developing its own Standards of Practice for Medical Imaging in the areas of General Ultrasound, Computed Tomography (CT), Bone Densitometry, Interventional

 The following national standards have been adopted by the ACMI for use in its Quality Assurance program: